ianarundale/sociable/README.md

 SociAbLe is a generic, flexible, open source social networking framework designed to be functional, lightweight, easy to extend.

-SociAbLe is designed to be
+SociAbLe is designed to be:
 - Multiplatform (HTML5 + responsive design)
 - Modular (generic functionality easily extended)
 - Solid (confidence through unit testing)